If you are a homeowner looking to add convenience and value to your property, a home lift or personal elevator would make your life so much easier.

 • Geared Traction Elevators: A motor and gearbox make up the geared elevator.
 The maximum speed for this elevator is 500 feet per minute.

 • Gearless Traction Elevator: It lacks a mechanism to control the elevator’s speed.
 They can travel a maximum of 2,000 feet and move at a maximum speed of 2,000 feet per minute.
-For tall buildings, they’re the best choice.
+Tall buildings are the best choice.

 2. Hydraulic Elevators:

 Hydraulic lifts raise a cab by moving a piston inside a cylinder.
 The piston is moved by fluid.
-This kind of residential elevator is usually found in buildings with two to eight stories.
+This residential elevator is usually found in buildings with two to eight stories.
 It can go as fast as 200 feet per minute.
 Hydraulic lifts can have holes in them or not.
-It is made with an elevator pit and a sheave that goes under the floor of the pit.
-With the hole-less hydraulic lifts, you don’t have to put a hole or sheave under the pit.
+It is made with an elevator pit and a sheave that goes under the pit’s floor.
+You don’t have to put a hole or sheave under the pit with the hole-less hydraulic lifts.

 Pros: